frontenddogma/web-development-glossary/manuscript/b.md

 : The act of running a blog, and writing posts for a blog.

 Blogosphere
 : A collective term for all blogs and their interconnections.
-The term implies that blogs exist together as a connected community (or as a collection of connected communities) or as a social networking service in which everyday authors can publish their opinions.
-The term is also used to refer to the Internet.&nbsp;[†](#w-blogosphere)
+The term implies that blogs exist together as a connected community (or as a collection of connected communities) or as a social networking service in which everyday authors can publish their opinions.&nbsp;[†](#w-blogosphere)

 BMP
 : → Basic Multilingual Plane